‘Only the united beat of sex and heart together can create ecstasy.’-Anais Nin

 In other words, the results of genuine “crazy wisdom” are always positive and visible.
 When a teacher uses an extreme approach that is rooted in compassion, the result is spiritual growth, not trauma.
 Trauma is a sure sign that the “crazy wisdom” behavior was missing the wisdom to see what would truly benefit the student, the compassion that puts the student’s interest first, or both.

-Bliss, love, happiness, respect and realisation of shared spiritual goals could be considered signs of success in such relations.
+Bliss, love, happiness, respect and realisation of shared spiritual goals could be considered signs of authenticity and success in such intimate relations.

 Gender empowerment and the #Metoo movement